danielcifuentes54/istio/README.md

 - VS are flexible and powerfull.
 - When a virtual service is created Istio control plane applies the new configuration to all the Envoy sidecar proxies.
 - you can specify many rules, for example:
-  - the routing percent for each service in the virtual service configuration file (ex: `weight: 95`).
+  - the routing percent for each service in the virtual service configuration file [(Example)](03-virtual-service-configurations/01-weight.yaml).
-  - send traffic to a specific service according to the user logged in ex:
+  - send traffic to a specific service according to the user logged in [(Example)](03-virtual-service-configurations/02-match-header.yaml).
-    > ```
-    > - headers:
-    >    end-user:
-    >      exact: testuser
-    > ```
-- Fault Tolerance: Introduce some errors to check if errors hanldling mechanisms are working as expected.
+- Fault Tolerance: Introduce some errors to check if errors hanldling mechanisms are working as expected [(Delay Example)](03-virtual-service-configurations/03-fault-tolerance-delay.yaml) [(Abort Example)](03-virtual-service-configurations/04-fault-tolerance-abort.yaml).
-- Timeouts: if a service is taking to much time to respond it must no keep the dependent service waiting forever, it must fail after a period of time and return an error message.
+- Timeouts: if a service is taking to much time to respond it must no keep the dependent service waiting forever, it must fail after a period of time and return an error message [(Example)](03-virtual-service-configurations/05-timeout.yaml).
-- Retries: Attempt the operation again, Istio by default has the following configuration:
+- Retries: Attempt the operation again [(Example)](03-virtual-service-configurations/06-retries.yaml), Istio by default has the following configuration:
   - 25 ms+ intervals after 1st fail.
   - 2 retries before returning an error.